 Regardless of what some research has found, concern about the health effects of smoking is one of the reasons for the popularity of vaping products, which in June of 2019 accounted for between 15% to 30% of total adult use cannabis sales in California.

-Vaping is a smokeless method of intake in which marijuana is vaporized and the vapor is then inhaled by the user.
-Because the materials are not combusted and the temperature is lower, it produces less carcinogens and is considered a safer method of intake.
+Vaping is a smokeless method of intake in which marijuana or marijuana extracts are vaporized and the vapor is then inhaled by the user.
+Because the materials are not combusted and the temperature is lower, it produces fewer carcinogens and is considered by some as a safer method of intake.
 Vaping products such as concentrates also tend to have much higher levels of THC than unprocessed marijuana flower, and provide a potent, more consistent dose.

 Research has shown that “cannabis vapour is composed almost exclusively of cannabinoids with virtually no pyrolytic compounds,” it does not raise exhaled CO levels and that “vapourizers show promise for cannabis users who want to avoid pulmonary problems.”

-That doesn’t mean there aren’t safety concerns with vaping however: by late January 2020, 60 people in 27 US states died and more than 2,700 people had been hospitalized due to e-cigarette, or vaping, product use associated lung injury, or “EVALI.”
+That doesn’t mean there aren’t safety concerns with vaping however: by late January 2020, 60 people in the United States died and more than 2,700 people had been hospitalized due to e-cigarette, or vaping, product use associated lung injury, or “EVALI.”

 And what about users who already have a respiratory condition, such as asthma?